Getting Started

 Basic CLI Overview

-A2rchi's CORE launches its chat interface and data management interface.
-The CORE CLI has the following commands:
+The nominal setup of A2rchi launches its chat interface and data management interface.
+The CLI has the following commands:

 The --name

-represents the name of your a2rchi deployment and by default the files for your deployment will be stored under ~/.a2rchi/a2rchi-{name}
+represents the name of your a2rchi deployment, and will be used in naming the images, containers, and also volumes associated with the deployment.
+All files needed to deploy a2rchi will be stored by default under ~/.a2rchi/a2rchi-{name}

 The --a2rchi-config